Illinois governor isolates after possible COVID-19 exposure

 Someone who tested positive for COVID-19 attended a meeting with Pritzker Monday in a large conference room at his Chicago office, according to a statement from his press team.
 The statement did not say what, if any, direct interaction Pritzker had with the individual.

 The previous two times Pritzker self-isolated came in response to a staff member getting sick.
 But in those instances, the announcement included notice that Pritzker had already tested negative.
+Spokeswoman Jordan Abudayyeh said Friday evening that a routine test Wednesday, two days after the exposure, was negative.
+She said the result of Pritzker’s latest test would be available Saturday.

 Pritzker pleaded with residents to do what they can to slow the spread of the virus.
 As of this week, Illinois has reported more than 10,000 COVID-19 deaths.